probabl-ai/skore/CONTRIBUTING.rst

     Check if your newly introduced changes do not impact existing examples.

-    You can run all examples with:
+    You can build all examples with:

     .. code-block:: bash

-        cd sphinx && make html
+        pixi run docs

-    *Alternatively*, you can run individual examples with:
+    If you wish to run a specific example (e.g. if you are adding a new one), you can run it like a normal Python script:

     .. code-block:: bash